The Power of Data Reduction for Matching: Kernelization for Matching on General Graphs

-Recall that our goal is to upper-bound the number edges between vertices of~$X$ and~$V \setminus X$, since we can then use a simple analysis as for the parameter \paramEnv{feedback edge set}. \iflong Furthermore, recall that by \cref{obs:MatchingSizeGandG-X} the size of any maximum matching in~$G$ is at most~$k$ plus the size of~$M_{G-X}$.
-Now, the crucial observation is \fi \ifshort Observe \fi that if a vertex~$x \in X$ has at least~$k$ neighbors in~$V \setminus X$ that are free wrt.~$M_{G-X}$, then there exists a maximum matching where~$x$ is matched to one of these~$k$ vertices since at most~$k-1$ can be ``blocked'' by other matching edges.
-This means we can delete all other edges incident to~$x$.
-Formalizing this idea, we obtain the following reduction rule. \begin{rrule} Let~$G = (V,E)$ be a graph, let $X \subseteq V$ be a subset of size~$k$,and let $M_{G-X}$ be a maximum matching for~$G-X$.
-If there is a vertex~$x \in X$ with at least~$k$ free neighbors~$V_x = \{v_1, \ldots, v_k\} \subseteq V\setminus X$, then delete all edges from~$x$ to vertices in~$V \setminus V_x$. \end{rrule} \iflong \begin{lemma} \cref{rule:k-free-neighbors-not-in-X} is correct and can be exhaustively applied in~$O(n+m)$ time. \end{lemma} \begin{proof} We first discuss the correctness and then the running time.
-Denote by~$s$ the size of a maximum matching in the input graph~$G = (V,E)$ and by~$s'$ the size of a maximum matching in the new graph~$G' = (V',E')$, where some edges incident to~$x$ are deleted.
-We need to show that~$s = s'$.
-Since any matching in~$G'$ is also a matching in~$G$, we easily obtain~$s \ge s'$.
 It remains to show~$s \le s'$.
 To this end, let~$M_G := M^{\max}_G(M_{G-X})$ be a maximum matching for~$G$ with the maximum overlap with~$M_{G-X}$ (see \cref{sec:prelim}).
-If~$x$ is free wrt.~$M_G$ or if~$x$ matched to a vertex~$v$ that is also in~$G'$ a neighbor of~$x$, then~$M_G$ is also a matching in~$G'$ ($M_G \subseteq E'$) and thus we have in this case~$s \le s'$.
+If~$x$ is free wrt.~$M_G$ or if~$x$ is matched to a vertex~$v$ that is also in~$G'$ a neighbor of~$x$, then~$M_G$ is also a matching in~$G'$ ($M_G \subseteq E'$) and thus we have~$s \le s'$.
 Hence, consider the remaining case where~$x$ is matched to some vertex~$v$ such that~$\{v,x\} \notin E'$, that is, the edge~$\{v,x\}$ was deleted by \cref{rule:k-free-neighbors-not-in-X}.
 Hence, $x$ has~$k$ neighbors~$v_1, \ldots, v_k$ in~$V \setminus X$ such that each of these neighbors is free wrt.~$M_{G-X}$ and none of the edges~$\{v_i,x\}, i \in [k]$, was deleted.
-Observe that by the choice of~$M_G$, the graph $G(M_{G-X}, M_G)$ (the graph over vertex set~$V$ and the edges that are either in~$M_{G-X}$ or in~$M_G$, see \cref{sec:prelim}) contains exactly~$s - |M_{G-X}|$ paths (we do not consider isolated vertices as paths).
+Observe that by the choice of~$M_G$, the graph $G(M_{G-X}, M_G)$ (the graph over vertex set~$V$ and the edges that are either in~$M_{G-X}$ or in~$M_G$, see \cref{sec:prelim}) contains exactly~$s - |M_{G-X}|$ paths of length at least one.
 Each of these paths is an augmenting path for~$M_{G-X}$.
 By \cref{obs:MatchingSizeGandG-X}, we have~$s - |M_{G-X}| \le k$.
 Observe that~$\{v,x\}$ is an edge in one of these augmenting paths; denote this path with~$P$.
-Thus, there are at most~$k-1$ paths~$G(M_{G-X},M_G)$ that do not contain~$x$.
+Thus, there are at most~$k-1$ augmenting paths in~$G(M_{G-X},M_G)$ that do not contain~$x$.
 Also, each of these paths contains exactly two vertices that are free wrt.~$M_{G-X}$: the endpoints of the path.
 This means that no vertex in~$X$ is an inner vertex on such a path.
 Furthermore, since~$M_{G-X}$ is a maximum matching, it follows that for each path at most one of these two endpoints is in~$V \setminus X$.
-Hence, at most~$k-1$ vertices of $v_1, \ldots, v_k$ are contained in the~$k-1$ paths of~$G(M_{G-X},M_G)$ except~$P$.
-Therefore, one of these vertices, say~$v_i$, is free wrt.~$M_G$ and can be matched with~$x$.
+Hence, at most~$k-1$ vertices of $v_1, \ldots, v_k$ are contained in the~$k-1$ augmenting paths of~$G(M_{G-X},M_G)$ except~$P$.
+Consequently, one of these vertices, say~$v_i$, is free wrt.~$M_G$ and can be matched with~$x$.
 Thus, by reversing the augmentation along~$P$ and adding the edge~$\{v_i,x\}$ we obtain another matching~$M'_G$ of size~$s$.
 Observe that~$M'_G$ is a matching for~$G$ and for~$G'$ and thus we have~$s \le s'$.
 This completes the proof of correctness.